kumahq/kuma-website/docs/docs/1.0.2/policies/health-check.md

 At the moment, the `HealthCheck` policy supports L4 checks that validate the health status of the underlying TCP connections.

+By providing `tcp` section you can specify Base64 encoded text which will be sent during the health checks and list of (also Base64 encoded) blocks which should be considered as a health response (when checking the response, “fuzzy” matching is performed such that each block must be found, and in the order specified, but not necessarily contiguous).
+If `receive` section won't be provided or will be empty, health checks will be performed as "connect only" and will be marked as successful when TCP connection will be successfully established.

 Below an example:

 :::: tabs :options="{ useUrlFragment: false }"